History followed one path

 Notable prior art and thanks

 Lets not pretend this is all new ground.
 There is a lot to learn from similar projects.
-The ones most influential to me are:
+There are many projects out there, but the ones most influential to this one were:

 - Ben Eater's breadboard computer, for the very clear instruction videos and showing that a breadboard project doesn't have to look like a rat's nest